One recent study shared an alarming statistic: 57% of employees have left a job specifically because of their boss.

 Why is project management such an important skill?

 We know we might seem a little biased in terms of the importance of project management.
-But there are a few reasons that a leader with top project management skills will be far more effective.
+But there are a few reasons that a leader with top customer facing project management skills will be far more effective.
 Let’s dig in.

 1. Managers need to steer the ship

 Even if managers don’t personally have a hand in every single project, they’re still the ones who have to provide leadership to their team and ensure that expectations (including project timelines and budgets) are being met.
+They can also answer some of the most frequently asked questions from team members, such as "Why are projects important?"

 Additionally, not all projects go according to plan.
 So when things run off the rails, managers will need to step in on a variety of projects to help navigate any roadblocks or conflicts, regardless of how much individual involvement they have with that particular project.